mavericksbalitaan/hello-rails-react/README.md

 ### Setup

-Clone the repository using the GitHub link provided below.
+Clone this repository to your desired folder:

 ### Install

-In the terminal, go to your file directory and run this command.
+Install this project with:

 ```
 $ git clone git@github.com:mavericks-db/hello-rails-react.git
+$ cd hello-rails-react/
 ```

 ### Usage

-Kindly modify the files as needed.

-You can run this command below:
+To run the project, execute the following command:

 ```
 $ ./bin/dev